21368 customer reviews

 Bergerac

 The grape varieties used for Bergerac red wine are Cabernet Sauvignon, Cabernet Franc, and Merlot, along with smaller proportions of Côt or Malbec, and more rarely Fer Servadou, Mérille, or Périgord.
 For Bergerac white wine , the varieties used are Sémillon, Sauvignon, and Muscadelle, with very small proportions of Ondenc and Chenin blanc.
 Ugni Blanc is a secondary grape variety (maximum 25%).
 The percentage of Sauvignon in the blend must be at least equal to that of Ugni Blanc if the latter is present.
 For all Bergerac AOCs, wines must be made from a blend of at least two grape varieties.
-The qualities of the appellation can be fully appreciated, in particular, through the wines offered by Château Tour des Gendres, Château Moulin Caresse, or Domaine de L'Ancienne Cure.
+The qualities of the appellation can be fully appreciated, in particular, through the wines offered by Château Tour des Gendres, Château Moulin Caresse, and Domaine de L'Ancienne Cure.

 The grape varieties used for Bergerac red wine are Cabernet Sauvignon, Cabernet Franc, and Merlot, along with smaller proportions of Côt or Malbec, and more rarely Fer Servadou, Mérille, or Périgord.
 For Bergerac white wine , the varieties used are Sémillon, Sauvignon, and Muscadelle, with very small proportions of Ondenc and Chenin blanc.
 Ugni Blanc is a secondary grape variety (maximum 25%).
 The percentage of Sauvignon in the blend must be at least equal to that of Ugni Blanc if the latter is present.
 For all Bergerac AOCs, wines must be made from a blend of at least two grape varieties.
-The qualities of the appellation can be fully appreciated, in particular, through the wines offered by Château Tour des Gendres, Château Moulin Caresse, or Domaine de L'Ancienne Cure.
+The qualities of the appellation can be fully appreciated, in particular, through the wines offered by Château Tour des Gendres, Château Moulin Caresse, and Domaine de L'Ancienne Cure.

 For more information, visit the website at Bergerac